-Possession means to have an item on one's person or in one's personal property, including, but not limited to, clothing, purse, or backpack; a private vehicle used for transportation to or from school or school-related activities, including, but not limited, to an automobile, truck, motorcycle, or bicycle; telecommunications or electronic devices; or any other school property used by the student, including, but not limited to, a locker or desk.
+Possession means to have an item on one's person or in one's personal property, including, but not limited to, clothing, purse, or backpack; a private vehicle used for transportation to or from school or school-related activities, including, but not limited, to an automobile, truck, motorcycle, or bicycle; telecommunications or electronic devices; or any school property used by the student, including, but not limited to, a locker or desk.

-Prohibited weapon under Texas Penal Code 46.05(a) means
+Prohibited weapon under Texas Penal Code 46.05(a) means:

-- 1. An explosive weapon;

-- 2. A machine gun;

-- 3. A short-barrel firearm or firearm silencer, unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or classified as a curio or relic by the U.S. Department of Justice;
+- 1. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:

+- a.
+An explosive weapon;

+- b.
+A machine gun;

+- c.
+A short-barrel firearm:

-- 4. Knuckles;
+- 2. Knuckles:

-- 5. Armor-piercing ammunition;
+- 3. Armor-piercing ammunition;

-- 6. A chemical dispensing device;
+- 4. A chemical dispensing device;

-- 7. A zip gun; or
+- 5. A zip gun;

-- 8. A tire deflation device.
+- 6. A tire deflation device;

+- 7. An improvised explosive device; or

+- 8. A firearm silencer, unless classified as a curio or relic by the U.S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law.